MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 An important thing to note is that while the potential of compiled code to execute faster is nice, the main reason grug is a compiled language is with the terrifying examples above.
 The reason grug is transpiled to C, is because TCC being only around 100 KB is extremely attractive from an adoption point of view.

-# Tiny embeddable compiler

-If one wants to compete with the ease of using Lua in your project, it'd be the most convenient for the perfect modding language's compiler to be a single .c file, as that makes linking trivial, no matter what kind of build script is used.

-Since it's hard to make a tiny embeddable compiler from scratch, the perfect modding language should be easily transpilable to C, so that the [Tiny C Compiler](https://en.wikipedia.org/wiki/Tiny_C_Compiler) by Fabrice Bellard can do all of the hard compilation work for us.

-Having the compiler be tiny makes sure developers aren't on the fence of whether embedding the compiler in their game would bloat the release executables too much.

-The perfect modding language's compiler would do a single pass over the source code to make sure no unknown keywords are found, like `exit()` if `exit` has not been exported by the game's developer header.
-This, together with not ever allowing mod developers to create pointers (apart from if the developer decides to export one), makes sure the game developer doesn't have to worry about malicious mods.

 # Resilience

 The game reserves function names beginning with `define_` and `on_`, meaning that modders aren't allowed to create a private `on_foo`.
 This enables our compiler to throw an error when `define_a` used to be defined, but has been renamed to `define_b`, since the compiler will be able to detect that the `mod.h` header won't be exposing `define_a` anymore.